 He holds both a master’s degree and doctorate in Organ Performance and Literature from the Eastman School of Music of the University of Rochester, in the class of David Craighead.
 From 1982 to 1986, he lived in Paris, France, where he studied organ with Daniel Roth and won the Prix de Virtuosité in the class of Marie-Claire Alain at the Conservatoire National de Région, in Rueil-Malmaison.
 While there, he also served as organist of the American Cathedral of the Holy Trinity from 1984 to 1986.

 Dr. Velting has performed in Germany, England, Canada, Switzerland, and France, as well as throughout the United States.
-He was instrumental in the design of the Lively-Fulcher organ for Christ Church Cathedral, where he directs the Cathedral Choir, the Parish Choir and the Senior Choristers and administers the Cathedral music program.
+He was instrumental in the design of the Lively-Fulcher organ for Christ Church Cathedral.
 He is a member of both the American Guild of Organists and the Association of Anglican Musicians.
 He has served as Councillor for Conventions on the National Council of the American Guild of Organists since 2014, and is now entering his third two-year term.
 He is a former dean of the Nashville chapter of the AGO and has twice served as a judge for AGO organ competitions.
 He was chair of the Committee on Performances for the 2012 National Convention of the American Guild of Organists, held in Nashville, and is a past recipient of an Outstanding Teacher award by the Tennessee Governor’s School for the Arts.